mighty-baseplate/Coursera-Related/README.md

-"This is the README for the forked repositery."
+"This is the README for the forked repository."